Most Common Causes of Hydraulic Systems Failure

 Common fixes for these issues include:

-• Use the specified fluid amounts, types and viscosity by reviewing your manual and replacing or topping off as necessary.
+- Use the specified fluid amount, type, and viscosity by reviewing your manual and replacing or topping off as necessary.

-• Check for oil leaks or line blockages, secure fittings, and clean or replace lines if needed.
+- Check for oil leaks or line blockages, secure all fittings, and clean or replace lines if needed.

-• Allow for recommended system warmup time to achieve proper oil viscosity and temperature.
+- Allow for the recommended system warm-up time to achieve proper oil viscosity and temperature.

-• Repair or swap out leaking suction lines.
+- Repair or swap out leaking hydraulic lines.

-• Verify you are operating within your equipment's load limits and manufacturer-recommended engine operating speeds.
+- Verify you are operating within your equipment's load limits and manufacturer-recommended operating speeds.

 2. The Oil Foams or Overheats.